CALIFORNIA Colleges and Universities

 1 year of CP elective

-●Scholarships: Research and apply for all the scholarships you can!
+●Scholarships: Scholarship season is upon us!
+Research and apply for all the scholarships you can!
+Applying requires quite a bit of work on your part so follow their instructions and pay attention to deadlines.
 Check out Modesto City Schools Scholarship Bulletin on a regular bases for posting of monthly scholarships (see link under “Scholarships”)

 ●MJC Nursing Career Day: The MJC nursing program is hosting a Career Day that focuses on nursing and all the opportunities available to become an RN.
-This Career Day is scheduled for Friday, April 21th.
-It will be a great opportunity for students interested in the nursing field.
+This Career Day is scheduled at MJC on Friday, April 21th.
+It will be a great opportunity for students to attend who are interested in the nursing field.

 Check out Modesto City Schools Scholarship Bulletin!

 Scholarship searching???
 Naviance also has a great feature called “ Scholarship Search”.
 Log into your Naviance account, click on “Colleges” tab, scroll down, then click on Scholarship Search.

 Scholarship Tip: Once you've decided what college you will attend in the fall, be sure to check out the scholarships that are being offered by the college/university you chose.
 The single largest source of scholarships comes for the colleges themselves.
 Always check the financial aid/scholarship link at the websites of the colleges you want to attend.
 It might make a difference in which college you choose.